Privacy & Disclosures

 - Terminal transfers.
 You can get a receipt at the time you make any transfer to or from your account using any automated teller machines or point-of-sale terminals.

-- Direct deposits and other credits.
+- Preauthorized credits.
 If you have arranged direct deposits to your account at least once every 60 days from the same person or company, deposit information is available on your statement, via online access, or you may contact us.

 - Account statements.
 You will receive account statements depending on account type and activity.
 Refer to the statements and notices section for current information.